 - If your spouse is applying for benefits, proof of marriage.

 The attorneys at our law firm have knowledge of the rules that regulate Social Security Disability and SSI.
-Unfortunately, many valid claims for social security disability benefits are denied because the evidence is presented in an unorganized manner, without consideration to the rules and guidelines that the SSA uses to understand and approve claims.
+Unfortunately, many valid claims for Social Security Disability benefits are denied because the evidence is presented in an unorganized manner, without consideration of the rules and guidelines that the SSA uses to understand and approve claims.
 When you come to our law firm, you can trust that we know how to navigate the process, which you’ll find out more about during your free case evaluation with our social security attorneys.

 What Happens If the Claim Is Denied?